jgrim/pict-rs/README.md

 $ wget https://git.asonix.dog/asonix/pict-rs/raw/branch/master/docker/prod/docker-compose.yml
 $ sudo docker-compose up -d
 ```

+###### Note
+- pict-rs makes use of the system's temporary folder.
+This is generally `/tmp` on linux
+- pict-rs makes use of a default imagemagick security policy at
+    `/usr/local/lib/ImageMagick-$VERSION/config-Q16HDRI/policy.xml`

 #### Docker Development
 The development system loads a rust environment inside a docker container with the neccessary